 When you sign up to Adobe Creative Cloud, you create an Adobe ID to ensure security and also to personalise your product.
-That’s why when you order a new Adobe non-profit subscription through tt-exchange, you must create a new Adobe ID to go with it.
+That’s why when you order a new Adobe non-profit subscription through Charity Digital Exchange, you must create a new Adobe ID to go with it.

 Like all big-name cloud vendors, Adobe are held to the latest standards for keeping your sensitsive charity data secure, with all the latest security protocols in place so you don’t have to worry about what might happen if you are hacked or something happens to the servers under your control – it’s in their hands.

 4 – They don’t go out of stock